Koenkk/zigbee2mqtt.io/docs/advanced/support-new-devices/01_support_new_devices.md

 In case you require any help feel free to create an [issue](https://github.com/Koenkk/zigbee2mqtt/issues).

 **Before** starting, first check if your device is not already supported in the Zigbee2MQTT dev branch!
-This can be done by searching on your Zigbee model (see step 1 below) in any of the files [here](https://github.com/Koenkk/zigbee-herdsman-converters/tree/master/src/devices).
+This can be done by checking the [changelog](https://gist.github.com/Koenkk/bfd4c3d1725a2cccacc11d6ba51008ba#new-supported-devices) of the dev branch.

 ## Instructions
 ### 1. Pairing the device with Zigbee2MQTT